The Sacrifice (Higson novel)

 The Sacrifice is a post-apocalyptic young adult horror novel written by best-selling author Charlie Higson.
-The book, released by Puffin Books in the UK and Australia on 20 September 2012, is the fourth book in a planned seven-book series, titled The Enemy.
+The book, released by Puffin Books in the UK and Australia on 20 September 2012, is the fourth book in a seven-book series, titled The Enemy.
 The Sacrifice takes place in London, a year after a worldwide sickness has infected adults, turning them into something akin to voracious, cannibalistic zombies, and begins five days after the end of The Fear.

-Puffin Books released the first novel in the series, titled The Enemy, in the UK on 3 September 2009; Disney Hyperion released it in the US on 11 May 2010.
-Puffin Books released the second novel in the series, titled The Dead, on 16 September 2010; the third novel, titled The Fear, on 15 September 2011; the fourth novel, The Sacrifice, on 20 September 2012; the fifth novel, The Fallen, on 12 September 2013; the sixth novel, The Hunted, on 4 September 2014; and the final book, The End, on 10 November 2015.
-Disney Hyperion released Higson's short story companion book in the series, titled Geeks vs. Zombies, on 5 June 2012; it portrays an exclusive scene from The Fear, on World Book Day.
+Background

+The Sacrifice is the fourth book in the seven-book series The Enemy, with the first novel having first released in UK by Puffin Books on 3 September 2009; Disney Hyperion released it in the US on 11 May 2010.
+The novel has been described as taking a dark turn compared to previous novels by Southern Daily Echo.